 In other words, whether the landlord is accountable can depend on who you are relative to the landlord.
-There are three major categories of premises liability plaintiffs: business invitees, licensees, and trespassers.
+Three major categories of premises liability plaintiffs exist: business invitees, licensees, and trespassers.
 The landlord’s duty is different for each.
 If you are a business invitee, such as a customer at a restaurant, the landlord owes you the highest duty of care.
-He is expected to inspect the premises to discover hidden hazards and either correct them or provide adequate warning to keep you safe.
-A licensee is someone who enters the property for their own benefit, like a social guest coming over for dinner.
+He is expected to inspect the premises to discover hidden hazards and correct them or provide adequate warning to keep you safe.
+A licensee enters the property for their benefit, like a social guest coming for dinner.
 A landlord only owes an invitee a duty to warn when he has actual knowledge of a hazard.
 Finally, as for trespassers, the landlord only owes a duty to warn of artificial conditions that could cause death or serious bodily harm.

-In the case of an invitee, the landlord might have been lax in inspecting the premises and as a result, did not discover a hazard in time to protect the invitee.
+In the case of an invitee, the landlord might have been lax in inspecting the premises.
+As a result, did not discover a hazard in time to protect the invitee.
 For a licensee, a breach means neglecting to warn about a known hazard that is not open and obvious to a reasonably attentive person.
 Towards a trespasser, the breach could be a failure to post signs around a pit the landlord had dug.

-- Causation — The plaintiff must prove that the landlord’s failure to perform his duty led directly to an event that injured the plaintiff.
+Causation — The plaintiff must prove that the landlord’s failure to perform his duty led directly to an event that injured the plaintiff.

 Economic losses include medical bills (present and future) and lost wages (present and future).
-Non-economic damages, referred to collectively as “pain and suffering,” include compensation for physical pain, mental suffering, loss of quality of life, loss of enjoyment of life, and other real but intangible losses.
+Non-economic damages, collectively called “pain and suffering,” include compensation for physical pain, mental suffering, loss of quality of life, enjoyment, and other real but intangible losses.

 Difficulties proving liability for premises liability injuries

-- Reasonable person standard — Proving breach of duty requires a plaintiff to show that a reasonable person in the landlord’s position would have behaved differently.
+- Reasonable person standard — Proving a breach of duty requires a plaintiff to show that a reasonable person in the landlord’s position would have behaved differently.
 Such proof depends on a thorough examination of the totality of the circumstances.
 Your attorney must have the capacity to build a compelling case that considers every detail in the timeline of your accident.